Best Guide to visiting Antelope Island State Park

 History of Antelope Island State Park

-Once utilized by the natives of the area, the island changed hands many times to be utilized as a ranch and for slate mining before officially becoming a state park in 1993.
+Once utilized by the indigenous tribes of the area, the island changed hands many times to be utilized as a ranch and for slate mining before officially becoming a state park in 1993.

-There are still remnants of it’s storied past across the island including Fielding Garr ranch, which has self-guided tours, restrooms, and a picnic area.
+There are still remnants of it’s storied past across the island including the historic Fielding Garr ranch, which has self-guided tours, restrooms, and a picnic area.

+In my opinion, seeing the variety of wildlife here is one of the best things about the island.
 Twelve bison were introduced to the island in 1893.
-Mountain sheep and deer were also brought over at that time and the following year elk were also introduced to the island.
-By 1911, there are 100 bison on the island, comprising one of the largest herds in the United States.
+Mountain sheep, pronghorn antelope and mule deer were also brought over at that time and the following year elk were also introduced to the island.
+By 1911, there are 100 free-ranging bison on the island, comprising one of the largest herds in the United States.

 The Wildlife of Antelope Island